Bajnn/BDoor/README.md

 ## ⚠️ Important ⚠️

 ~~I have not tested any of the code in this repository.
 I’m not offering support—you're on your own.
-Figure it out yourself~~ *This is now tested and does not work, try to fix it yourself as I can't bother setup a test server*
+Figure it out yourself.~~

+*This is now tested and does not work, try to fix it yourself as I can't bother setup a test server*